Instructions on how to sell a vacant house are very relevant for today’s real estate market.

 Can I go inside a vacant house?

-It is generally not legal to go inside a vacant house without the permission of the owner.
+It is generally not legal to go inside a vacant house in Pennsylvania without the permission of the owner.
 If you are caught trespassing on someone’s property, you could face criminal charges.

 What are some common reasons for a house to be vacant?